agoda-com/standards-c-sharp/docs/web-solution.md

 - Should be dumb and free of business logic, but may contain:
     - Trivial presentational logic (eg. formatting).
 Refactor into a presentational helper when necessary.
     - Trivial mapping logic, eg `MyViewModel.From(MyModel model)`.
 Refactor into a separate model builder when necessary.
+- View models don't need to be defined if they merely duplicate a model's properties, i.e. avoid 1-to-1 matching classes
+- View models should include CMS contents required by a view, not models

 ### Views